Biden says he's 'not going anywhere' after poor Iowa showing

 Biden, 77, said every Democrat running for the House of Representatives or Senate this year would have to carry the label “socialist” if Sanders became the Democratic nominee.
 An independent, Sanders calls himself a democratic socialist.

-Buttigieg held a narrow lead over Sanders in the Iowa caucuses, according to partial results.
-Problems with an app used for vote counting delayed a final count.
+Buttigieg held a narrow lead over Sanders in the Iowa caucuses, according to partial results released on Wednesday.
+Problems with an app used for vote counting had delayed a final count.
 Warren, 70, placed third.

+There was more confusion later in the day when the party released new figures showing the four top candidates on roughly the same percentages, but then tweeted that there would shortly be “a minor correction to the last batch of results,” without giving an explanation.

-Buttigieg, who would be the first openly gay U.S. president if elected, had 26.9% of state delegate equivalents, the data traditionally reported to determine the winner.
+Earlier on Wednesday, the Iowa Democratic Party had announced that Buttigieg, who would be the first openly gay U.S. president if elected, had 26.9% of state delegate equivalents, the data traditionally reported to determine the winner.
 Sanders had 25.2%, Warren was at 18.2%, and Biden garnered 15.6%.

 Sanders, 78, was ahead in the Iowa popular vote, which is not used to determine the delegates who will formally choose the nominee at the Democratic National Convention in July.